Deep Feature Consistent Variational Autoencoder: Experiments

 \subsection{Qualitative Results for Image Generation}

-The comparison is divided into two parts: arbitrary face images generated by the decoder based on latent vectors $z$ drawn from $\mathcal{N}(0, 1)$, and face image reconstruction.
+In this paper, we also train additional two generative models for comparison.
+One is the plain Variational Autoencoder (PVAE), which has the same architecture as our proposed model, but trained with pixel-by-pixel loss in the image space.
+The other is Deep Convolutional Generative Adversarial Networks (DCGAN) consisting of a generator and a discriminator network \cite{radford2015unsupervised}, which has shown the ability to generate high quality images from a noise vector.
+DCGAN is trained with open source code \cite{radford2015unsupervised} in Torch.
+The comparison is divided into two parts: arbitrary face images generated by decoder based on latent vector $z$ drawn from $\mathcal{N}(0, 1)$, and face image reconstruction.

-In the first part, random face images (shown in Figure \ref{fig:random_faces}) are generated by feeding latent vector $z$ drawn from $\mathcal{N}(0, 1)$ to the decoder network in our models and the generator network in DCGAN respectively.
-We can see that the generated face images by plain VAE tend to be very blurry, even though the overall spatial face structure can be preserved.
-It is very hard for plain VAE to generate clear facial parts such as eyes and noses, this is because it tries to minimize the pixel-by-pixel loss between two images.
-The pixel-based loss does not contain the perceptual and spatial correlation information.
-DCGAN can generate clean and sharp face images containing clearer facial features, however it has the facial distortion problem and sometimes generates weird faces.
-Our method based on feature perceptual loss can achieve better results.
-VAE-123 can generate faces of different genders, ages with clear noses, eyes and teeth, which are better than VAE-345.
-However, VAE-345 is better at generating hair with different textures.
+In the first part, random face images (shown in Figure \ref{fig:random_faces}) are generated by three models from latent vector $z$ drawn from $\mathcal{N}(0, 1)$.
+We can see that the generated face images by plain VAE tend to very blurry, even though overall spatial face structure can be preserved.
+It is very hard for plain VAE to generate clear facial parts such as eyes and noses, this is because it tries to minimize the reconstruction difference between two images with pixel-by-pixel loss.
+The pixel-based loss is problematic due to no semantic and perceptual information contained.
+DCGAN can generate clean and sharp face images containing clearer facial textures, however it has the facial distortion problem and sometimes generates weird faces.
+Our method based on feature perceptual loss can achieve better results, generating faces of different genders, ages and races with clear noses and eyes.
+What's more, face images with sunglasses and white clean teeth can be also randomly generated.
+One problem found in our method is that the generated hair tends to be blurry in most samples, and we think it is because of the subtle texture of human hair.

-We also compare the reconstruction results (shown in Figure \ref{fig:reconstruction}) between plain VAE and our two models, and DCGAN is not compared because of no input image in their model.
-We can get similar conclusion as above.
-In addition, VAE-123 is better at keeping the original color of input images and generating clearer eyes and teeth.
-The VAE-345 can generate face images with more realistic hair, but the color could be different from the original in the input images.
+We also compare the reconstruction results (shown in Figure \ref{fig:reconstruction}) between plain VAE and our method, and DCGAN is not compared because of no input image in their model.
+We can get similar conclusion as above between two methods.
+Even though the reconstruction is not perfect and the generated face images tend to be blurry when compared to input images, our method is much better than plain VAE.

-VAE-345 is trained with higher hidden layers of VGGNet and captures spatial correlation on a coarser scale than VAE-123, hence the images generated by VAE-345 are more blurry than those of VAE-123.
-Additionally as textures such as hair reflects larger area correlations, this may explain why VAE-345 generates better textures than VAE-123.
-The other way around, local patterns like eyes and noses reflect smaller area correlations, thus VAE-123 can generate clearer eyes and noses than VAE-345.